 What should be done

 Wind turbines, e-mobility, nuclear energy or veganism have so far not changed anything about the increase in CO2.
 Everything can be discussed, but individual measures are in no case sufficient.
 Even a “system change” or expropriation of the “rich” cannot replace an overall package that reduces our consumption or our numbers, or both.
 Elements for this would be: Optimally insulated houses, timber construction, low-traffic settlements, efficient public transport with massively restricted motorized private traffic, avoidance of flights, predominantly vegetarian and locally produced food, less consumption of everything, including hot water, water and clothes, plus removal of CO2 from the atmosphere as possible.
 Less production also means less working time.
-With all of this it would be possible to massively reduce energy consumption even with today's population and to cover it almost entirely with renewable sources (2).
+With all of this it would be possible to massively reduce energy consumption even with today's population and to cover it almost entirely with renewable sources (2), albeit with a lifestyle so modest that it seems improbable that democracies will be able to impose it on themselves.

 It was always a mystery to me personally why population numbers and population increase should not be negotiable.
-The planet and we would be better off with a world population of two billion people.
-This would take generations of voluntary one-child families if environmental toxins did not curb our fertility before.
+The planet and we would have been better off with a world population of one or two billion people.
+This now would take generations of voluntary one-child families (if environmental toxins do not curb our fertility before).
 If we don't get the curve, the environmental catastrophe will decimate or exterminate us.
 Would that be more ethical and wiser?